elgbar/HandcraftObjectsTool/README.md

 ## Features

-By API in the feature lists below it is understood that it allows for extension of a given feature by an external unrelated party.
+By API in the feature lists below it is understood that it allows for extension of a given feature by an external third party.

 ### List of Features